 "The excitement of teaching theology is at least two-fold for me.
 One part is conveying to students a sense of the diversity and elasticity of the Christian tradition on the perennial issues of the faith: How do we know God?
 Who is Jesus Christ?
 How is God involved in the world's suffering?
-What do we hope for?
-The other part is to encourage students to be theologians themselves, to join the church's ongoing conversation about how to be faithful to God and each other in our time and place." ~Amy Plantinga Pauw
+How do we live out our hope?
+The other part is to encourage students to be theologians themselves, to join the church's ongoing work to be faithful to God and each other in our time and place." ~Amy Plantinga Pauw